On-site Day

 We look forward to seeing you there!

-Kick-off by Prof. Dr. Gudrun Sander and Sybille Hug, with a video message from Prof. Dr. Jamie Gloor.
+Kick-off by Prof. Dr. Gudrun Sander and Antje Kanngiesser

 Workshop Round 1